-I am an Assistant Professor at Wayne State University in Detroit, Michigan (USA), where I teach African History, World History, and Comparative Colonial History.
+I am an Associate Professor at Wayne State University in Detroit, Michigan (USA), where I teach African History, Digital History, History Communications, World History, and Comparative Colonial History.
 Prior to coming to Wayne State, I taught at Goshen College.
-I received my MA and PhD from Indiana University, and my BA from Denison University.
+I received my MA and PhD (in African History, African Studies and Comparative Colonial History) from Indiana University, and my BA (in International Studies and Philosophy) from Denison University.
 My own interdisciplinary and geographically comparative education influences the way I teach–drawing not only on History, but also Anthropology, Sociology, Geography, Philosophy, Religious Studies, Economics, Political Science, Art History, and Ethnomusicology.

 I’m also currently developing this research into a Digital Humanities project called “Accra Mobile”–an interactive digital map of the trotro system in Accra, Ghana.
 Keep track of that project’s development here and on Twitter @accramobile!